-Daisy Cooper is the member of parliament (MP) for St Albans.
+Daisy Cooper is the member of Parliament (MP) for St Albans.
 Elected in the 2019 General Election, Daisy became the first 'liberal' to hold the seat since 1904.
-Daisy is the Liberal Democrat spokesperson for Justice, and for Digital Culture Media and Sports.
-She is also Vice-Chair of the All-Party Parliamentary Group on Climate Change and Vice-Chair of the All-Party Parliamentary Group on Beer, which campaigns to reform business rates.
+She's the Liberal Democrat spokesperson for education, and is also vice-chair of the All-Party Parliamentary Group on Climate Change and vice-chair of the All-Party Parliamentary Group on Beer, which campaigns to reform business rates.

-Daisy lives in the heart of St Albans and is a daily commuter on Thameslink.
-Daisy is known locally for her work to secure extra compensation for commuters, and to reform the business rates system which has hit many local businesses hard.
+Daisy lives in the heart of St Albans, and used to commute into London on a daily basis before Covid.
+She's known locally for her work to secure extra compensation for commuters, and to reform the business rates system which has hit many local businesses hard.

-Before being elected, Daisy was Campaigns Director of More United.
-She previously worked in international affairs for ten years, campaigning for LGBT+ rights abroad and against human rights violations in Sri Lanka and Zimbabwe, and also in press reform.
+Before being elected, Daisy was campaigns director of More United.
+She previously worked in international affairs for 10 years, campaigning for LGBT+ rights abroad and against human rights violations in Sri Lanka and Zimbabwe, and also in press reform.
 Daisy plays violin and piano.

 Within the Liberal Democrats, Daisy was a driving force behind the adoption of 'One Member One Vote' and the 'Electing Diverse MPs' motion which has helped improve the diversity of our parliamentary party.
 She has served on the party's Federal Board and ALDC Management Committee, and is a mentor and trainer for parliamentary candidates and on diversity.
 Daisy came second in the contest for Party President in 2014.